-One popular practice to solve MRC tasks is adopting pre-trained models as encoder module \cite{peters2018elmo,devlin2019bert,clark2019electra,radford2018gpt}.
-Instead of better exploiting pre-trained models, this work is motivated by human reading strategies to decouple MRC into \textit{sketchy reading} by extracting the critical spans from passages, and \textit{extensive reading} by seeking external knowledge explicitly.
-As a result, we propose a knowledge enhancement model based on extracted critical information called \emph{RekNet (\textbf{Re}ference \textbf{K}nowledgeable \textbf{Net}work)}.
-In detail, the proposed \emph{RekNet} refines the fine-grained critical information by a span extraction module and defines it as \emph{Reference Span}, then quotes relevant explicit knowledge in the form of quadruples by the co-occurrence information of \emph{Reference Span} and candidate answers.
-An example process of \emph{RekNet} is shown in Figure \ref{example}.
-After integrating the passage and enriched question (the integration of original question and co-occurrence information of all candidate answers), we refine \emph{Reference Span} to obtain the related knowledge quadruples for answer selection.
-In this example, the enriched question is the same as the original one.
+Inspired by above theories and strategies, we decouple MRC into \textit{sketchy reading} by extracting the critical spans from passages, and \textit{extensive reading} by quoting external knowledge explicitly.
+Furthermore, we propose a knowledge enhancement model based on extracted critical information, called \emph{RekNet (\textbf{Re}ference \textbf{K}nowledgeable \textbf{Net}work)}.
+In detail, \emph{RekNet} refines the fine-grained critical information by a span extraction module and defines it as \emph{Reference Span}, then quotes relevant explicit knowledge in the form of quadruples by the co-occurrence information of \emph{Reference Span} and candidate answers.
+One sample process of \emph{RekNet} is shown in Figure \ref{example}.
+After integrating the passage and enriched question (the integration of the original question and co-occurrence information of all candidate answers), we refine \emph{Reference Span} to obtain relevant knowledge quadruples for answer prediction.

-\emph{RekNet} is applied to three multi-choice MRC benchmarks, RACE \cite{lai2017race}, DREAM \cite{sun2019dream} and Cosmos QA \cite{huang2019CosmosQA}, and improves the performance of baseline models by 1.3\%, 1.3\% and 0.9\% respectively, which both pass the significance test of MRC tasks \cite{zhang2020retro}.
-In summary, our main contributions are follows:\\ i) We propose a novel reference-based knowledge enhancement model \emph{RekNet}, which makes the first attempt to integrate critical information extraction and knowledge injection for inference on MRC tasks.\\ ii) \emph{RekNet} uses novel knowledge quadruples to quote relevant and credible knowledge, highlighting the effectiveness of quantitative knowledge items in Multi-choice MRC tasks.
+The proposed \emph{RekNet} is evaluated on three multi-choice MRC benchmarks, RACE \cite{lai2017race}, DREAM \cite{sun2019dream} and Cosmos QA \cite{huang2019CosmosQA}, with significant and consistent performance improvement compared to baselines, and passes the significance test of MRC task \cite{zhang2020retro}.
+In summary, our main contributions are follows:\\ i) We propose a novel reference-based knowledge enhancement model \emph{RekNet}, which makes the first attempt to integrate critical information extraction and knowledge injection for inference on MRC tasks.\\ ii) \emph{RekNet} uses novel knowledge quadruples to quote relevant and credible knowledge, highlighting the effectiveness of quantitative knowledge items in multi-choice MRC tasks.